SurbhiWadhwa1/sky130-CMOS-Design-SPICE-Workshop/README.md

 <ul>
  <h3>Part 1: Introduction to Circuit Design and SPICE Simulation</h3>
     <h4>What was learnt</h4>
     In this we learnt how SPICE can be used to study the device behaviour by simulating the circuits and analyzing the waveforms.
 W/L ratio is an important parameter in deciding the device performance.
-We study the structure of NMOS- it consists of a p-type substrate, has 4 terminals (G,S,D,B), an isolation region created from SiO2 is present to isolate different devices, 2 n+ diffusion regions known as source and drain near the isolation region, a gate oxide layer deposited on the substrate followed by a poly-Si or metal gate layer on top of it.
+    <br>We study the structure of NMOS- it consists of a p-type substrate, has 4 terminals (G,S,D,B), an isolation region created from SiO2 is present to isolate different devices, 2 n+ diffusion regions known as source and drain near the isolation region, a gate oxide layer deposited on the substrate followed by a poly-Si or metal gate layer on top of it.
-    G stands for gate
+   <br>G stands for gate
-    S stands for source
+    <br>S stands for source
-    D stands for drain
+    <br>D stands for drain
-    B stands for body
+    <br>B stands for body

   <li>Drain-to-Source Voltage (Vds)</li>
   <li>Characteristic plots</li>